AlchemyCMS/alchemy_cms/README.md

 **This version of Alchemy CMS runs with Rails 3.2**

+If you are looking for a Rails 4 compatible version check the [3.0-stable branch](https://github.com/magiclabs/alchemy_cms/tree/3.0-stable).

 If you are looking for a Rails 3.1 compatible version check the [2.1-stable branch](https://github.com/magiclabs/alchemy_cms/tree/2.1-stable).

 If you are looking for a Rails 3.0 compatible version check the [2.0-stable branch](https://github.com/magiclabs/alchemy_cms/tree/2.0-stable).